 Whether a hospital was ranked, and how high it ranked, depended on how well it did in three areas: reputation, medical outcomes (such as cancer survival) and care-related indicators of quality (such as the number of patients, nurse staffing and availability of specialized programs).
 Medical outcomes and care-related indicators were made up of scores of fine-grained measures.
 The U.S. News & World Report website offers a detailed description of the methodology.

-Mattel Children's Hospital UCLA, one of the highest-rated children's hospitals in California, is a vital component of Ronald Reagan UCLA Medical Center, ranked the third best hospital in nation and best in the western United States by U.S. News & World Report.
+UCLA Mattel Children's Hospital, one of the highest-rated children's hospitals in California, is a vital component of Ronald Reagan UCLA Medical Center, ranked the third best hospital in nation and best in the western United States by U.S. News & World Report.
 Mattel Children's Hospital offers a full spectrum of primary and specialized medical care for infants, children and adolescents.
 The hospital's mission is to provide state?of-the-art treatment for children in a compassionate atmosphere and to improve the understanding and treatment of pediatric diseases.

 For more news, visit the UCLA Newsroom or follow us on Twitter.